-Like their counterparts in industry, the pandemic has accelerated the cloud migration plans of government agencies.
-Cloud’s compelling business cases regarding scalability and reliability took on a new urgency due to COVID-19.
+Like their counterparts in industry, the pandemic accelerated the cloud migration plans of government agencies.
+Cloud’s compelling business cases regarding scalability and reliability took on a new urgency due to the pandemic.

 Agencies had to adapt quickly to accommodate a deluge of unemployment requests, escalating contact tracing activities and broad citizen engagement initiatives.

-While the cloud’s scalability and reliability have proven vital to accomplishing those tasks, there are numerous other benefits of cloud adoption within government agencies, particularly around the modernization of legacy applications.
+While the cloud’s scalability and reliability proved vital to accomplishing those tasks, there are numerous other benefits of cloud adoption within government agencies, particularly around the modernization of legacy applications.
 Here are a few:

 1. Improve Efficiency and Realize Cost Savings by Modernizing Legacy Applications

 Legacy applications can hamper even the best of intentions.
 Managing technical debt can be costly and time-consuming, distracting you from more important citizen-impacting initiatives.
 The beginning of cloud migration is the perfect time to re-evaluate your application footprint.

 A common first step is to review your applications through the lenses of the 6 R’s — Remove, Retain, Replatform, Rehost, Repurchase, and Refactor.
 This rubric is a good way to sort and prioritize your legacy applications for a cloud migration.
 We even recommend going a step further and also considering the 5 W’s.

 From there, you need to make decisions regarding how “modern” to make your legacy applications.
 There are no right or wrong answers, just what is right for your timeline, budget and team knowledge.